- Cancer Information

 - Improving sleep

 Sleep can help your body cope with the physical and emotional demands of cancer treatment.
-You may find your sleep is affected by worry, pain (e.g. after surgery), nausea, hormonal symptoms (e.g. hot flushes), and some medicines (e.g. steroids).
-If you aren’t as physically active during treatment, your body may not be as tired and you could find it harder to sleep.
+You may find your sleep is affected by worry, pain, nausea, menopause symptoms (e.g. hot flushes) and some medicines (e.g. steroids).
+If you are less physically active during treatment, your body may not be as tired and you could find it harder to sleep.
 Feeling sad or depressed can also make it difficult to sleep well at night.

 Ways to improve sleep

-- Do some physical activity every day, but avoid exercising two hours before going to bed.
+- Do some physical activity each day, but avoid vigorous exercise just before bed.

-- Put screens (mobile phone, tablet, computer or TV) away an hour before bedtime and do something relaxing – have a bath, read, listen to music or drink a glass of warm milk.
+- Put screens away an hour before bedtime and do something relaxing – have a bath, read or listen to music.

-- Avoid coffee, tea, chocolate and cola after early afternoon.
+- Avoid coffee, tea, chocolate, cola and energy drinks after early afternoon.

 - Avoid alcohol before bed.
-It may seem to help you relax and fall asleep, but it can keep you in the lighter sleep stages and rob you of deep sleep.
+It may seem to help you relax and fall asleep, but it can keep you from getting quality sleep and feeling rested when you wake.

-- Keep your bedroom dark, cool and quiet.
+- Keep your bedroom as dark, cool and quiet as possible.

 View the Cancer Council NSW editorial policy.